 BETH: Yeah, and I think that’s a really important point to make because all the students come up to me and ask, “I have this website, here’s the URL, should I include the retrieval date?”
 And I’ll say, “Well, I’m not sure.
 I haven’t read that website--you have.
 What do you think about that?”
 And, “Is it a source that will change over time?”
 And I think that’s really the question that you need to ask yourself in this APA gray area.

 BRITTANY: So another gray area is things that have to do with Walden course materials specifically, citing those course materials, because, of course, in the APA manual there are no hard and fast examples of Walden documents or course materials, or DVDs, or the course catalogue.
 That stuff is specific to us here in this community, and so we have to make decisions about how to cite it.
 And so, again, if you’re looking for a hard and fast rule in APA about those types of sources, you’re not going to find one.

 And this is a little bit of a different category I guess because we at Walden have done some of that interpreting for the students, right?
-We’ve come up with some examples that we have on our website of how to cite the Walden course catalogue, how to cite a DVD that’s published by Laureate Education.
+We’ve come up with some examples that we have on our website of how to cite the Walden course catalogue, how to cite a DVD that’s published by Walden University, LLC.
 And so while it’s a gray area within the larger context of APA, it’s not so much a gray area for Walden students because we have these examples that we’ve developed; but, it is a good example, I think, of how we, as an institution, and we as a writing center, have interpreted rules in the spirit of APA for our own purposes.